JustinYSJSU/robot_triage/README.md

 # Robotics Log Triage

 ## Objective
-A diagnostic tool designed to improve Root Cause Analysis (RCA) for an autonomous system..
+A diagnostic tool designed to drive Root Cause Analysis (RCA) for an autonomous system..
 This tool analyzes raw telemetry `.log` files from an autonomous system and identifies system failures across Perception, Navigation, Acuators, and Power components.

 ## Features